wrightflyer/XFM/README.md

 ### Running / Using the code

-So it's a Python program which means that to be able to run it you need to have Python installed.
+So it's a Python program which means that to be able to run it using a git clone of this repository you need to have Python installed.
 It does not work with the now dead Python 2.7.
 It has to be some flavour of 3.x (a later one!)

 Because I tried to stick with lib code that comes with Python (like Tkinter for the GUI graphics) there's not much else you need to install to run it.
 The main thing is going to be the libs for MIDI support.
 So you probably need: